 Gerry earned a Masters in Business Studies from Dublin City University, where he also completed his Bachelor of Arts degree in Accounting and Finance.
 He is a Chartered Accountant.

-Karen brings five years of litigation experience to her role as Director.
-As a Senior Consultant, Karen oversees the legal and administrative support for her clients by facilitating their cases from intake through settlement.
+Karen brings extensive civil litigation experience to her role as Director, Mass Tort.
+Prior to becoming Director, Karen worked as a Senior Consultant in Mass Tort overseeing and managing cases such as Mirena, Transvaginal Mesh, Invokana, Xarelto, GranuFlo, Carson Shell, TXI Riverside Cement, Avandia, and Talcum Powder.
+Karen oversees the legal and administrative support for her clients by facilitating their cases from intake through settlement.

-Prior to joining KCC, Karen served as General Counsel at a residential services company.
-As in-house corporate counsel, she oversaw all aspects of the company’s legal landscape, including litigation.
-During her tenure, she litigated a broad range of cases including employment, personal injury, business litigation, and real estate through trial and settlement.
+Prior to joining KCC, Karen served as Associate General Counsel at J.K.
+Residential Services, Inc. As in-house corporate counsel, she oversaw all aspects of the company’s legal landscape, including litigation.
+During her tenure, she litigated a broad range of cases including employment, personal injury, business litigation, and real estate through trial, settlement and appeal.
 Additionally, she worked with senior management to advise them on corporate policies and procedures relating to employment and other business matters.

 Karen earned her Bachelor of Arts in Women’s & Gender Studies from DePaul University.
-She also holds a Juris Doctorate from DePaul University College of Law.
-During law school, Karen was an Editor of Articles, Notes & Comments on the DePaul Law Review.
+She also holds a Juris Doctor from DePaul University College of Law.
+During law school, Karen served as Editor of Articles, Notes & Comments on the DePaul Law Review.

 In her role of Director, Brianne provides legal support for mass tort litigation clients.
 She is responsible for the facilitation of cases through various stages from intake to settlement.
 Brianne manages and maintains her clients’ databases and facilitates the workflow of claimant files with project teams comprised of Intake Specialists.
 She helps her clients navigate through the settlement process on different levels from intake, screening and retention; medical and pharmacy record retrieval and review; plaintiff fact sheet preparation; document tracking; and lien resolution.
 Additionally, she prepares materials for new intake campaigns and provides reports and deadlines to clients.